 Louis Poulsen PH5 pendant

 Note Design Studio Vinge table lamp

 “When you’re dealing with white, you need different textures, otherwise it feels flat.”

 We think you might also like GB House by Renato Dettore Architects

-Tags: Alterations & Additions, Armadillo & Co, Artek, beach house, Brighton House, Derek Swalwell, Edwardian terrace, Elana Castle, Ethnicraft, jardan, Jetmaster, Louis Poulsen, Melbourne Architects, Melbourne Architecture, Molmic, Note Design Studio, renovation, Residential Architecture, Residential design, Rob Kennon, Rob Kennon Architects, Smeg, Thonet
+Tags: Alterations & Additions, Armadillo & Co, Armadillo&Co, Artek, beach house, Brighton House, Derek Swalwell, Edwardian terrace, Elana Castle, Ethnicraft, jardan, Jetmaster, Louis Poulsen, Melbourne Architects, Melbourne Architecture, Molmic, Note Design Studio, renovation, Residential Architecture, Residential design, Rob Kennon, Rob Kennon Architects, Smeg, Thonet